Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Model of the low energy limit of two-brane worlds

 and

 $\mathbf{H}_c$ is responsible for free spontaneous oscillations of fermions between each brane.
-Nevertheless, as mentioned in Refs. \cite{6,8}, these oscillations are expected hardly observable due to environmental effects which freeze the oscillations (see also section \ref{freezing}).
+Nevertheless, as mentioned in Refs. \cite{7,9}, these oscillations are expected to be hardly observable due to environmental effects which freeze the oscillations (see also section \ref{freezing}).
+As a consequence, $\mathbf{H}_c$ will be neglected in the following \cite{7}.
 By contrast $\mathbf{H}_{cm}$ is a geometrical coupling involving the gauge fields of the two branes.
-It is worth noticing that this coupling term depends on the magnetic moment and on the difference between the local (i.e. on a brane) values of the magnetic vector potentials (see Refs. \cite{6,7,8} for more details and discussions).
+It is worth noticing that this coupling term depends on the magnetic moment and on the difference between the local (i.e. on a brane) values of the magnetic vector potentials (see Refs. \cite{7,8,9} for more details and discussions).
 The coupling term $\mathbf{H}_{cm}$ implies that matter exchange should be possible between the branes.
-Its form suggests that particles could experience Rabi like oscillations between the branes that might be triggered by suitable magnetic vector potentials (see Fig.1).
+Its form suggests that particles could experience Rabi-like oscillations between the branes that might be triggered by suitable magnetic vector potentials (see Fig. 1).